-Were we to become insolvent, insolvency proceedings relating to our London branch may also take place in England and be governed by English insolvency law.
+Were we to become insolvent, our insolvency proceedings would take place in England and be governed by English insolvency law.

-Under English insolvency law, securities that we held on behalf of clients would not form part of our estate on insolvency for distribution to creditors, provided that they remained the property of the clients.
-Rather, they would be deliverable to clients in accordance with each client's proprietary interests in the securities.
+Under English insolvency law, securities that we held on behalf of clients would not form part of our estate on insolvency for distribution to creditors, provided that they remained the property of the clients.2 Rather, they would be deliverable to clients in accordance with each client's proprietary interests in the securities.